Clara Matsuno: Personal life and legacy

 Clara Louise Zitelmann married Hazama Matsuno (松 野 礀) in Ueno in 1876; the couple met in Berlin, where Matsuno was studying forestry.
 They were the first German-Japanese couple married in Japan; she became a Japanese citizen by marriage.
 They had a daughter, Frieda Fumi, who died in 1901, at age 24.
 Matsuno's husband died in 1908; for a time she lived with her sister and sister-in-law in Japan.
-She died in Germany in 1931, aged 77 years; some sources give her death date as 1941.
+She died in Germany in 1931, aged 77 years.

 The novel Ein Adoptivkind: Die Geschichte eines Japaners (1916) by Katharina Zitelmann is based in part on Clara Matsuno's life.
 In 1976, the Japanese post office released a postage stamp honoring Clara Matsuno on the centennial of her founding the kindergarten program at the Tokyo College of Education for Women.
-There is a monument honoring Matsuno in the Aoyama Cemetery in Tokyo.
+There is a monument honoring Matsuno, with the same image as on the stamp, in the Aoyama Cemetery in Tokyo.